Learning and Organizational Change

 The Learning and Organizational Change (LOC) concentration examines key concepts and ideas about formal and informal change across levels of society - for example, individuals, groups, organizations, and sectors.
 Students learn how to analyze and solve organizational problems across contexts.
 They also acquire knowledge and skills in leading, anticipating, and responding to change.
 This concentration draws from theoretical and empirical research and practices from disciplines as diverse as the organization and management sciences, learning sciences, sociology, psychology, economics, and design.

-For a in-depth breakdown of these requirements, please visit the 2022-2023 Academic Catalog or reach out to your academic advisor in the SESP Student Affairs Office.
+For an in-depth breakdown of these requirements, please visit the Academic Catalog or reach out to your academic advisor in the SESP Student Affairs Office.

 Real-World Practical Experience